 4. Bluetooth Speaker

-Want your halls to be the place that everyone wants to hang out?
+Want your halls or house to be the place that everyone wants to hang out?
 Getting yourself a decent speaker will help to attract the right people BUT you don’t want to spend a lot of money.
 The AUKEY Eclipse offers great sound quality along with 12 hours of battery life.
 Don't play your music too loud though...

 Obviously, there are LOTS of other streaming devices (i.e. Kindle Fire Stick) but as an all-rounder, the Chromecast outperforms most.
 It allows you to stream things like Netflix, Spotify & Youtube straight to your TV from almost any device - making it perfect for those lazy nights in bingeing your favourite show!